AnggaR96s/Reforestation/README.md

-## What did the shy pebble wish for?
-That she was a little boulder.
+## What kind of magic do cows believe in?
+MOODOO.